input-output-hk/haskell.nix/docs/reference/library.md

 distinct from `pkgs.haskell.lib` in the current Nixpkgs Haskell Infrastructure.

-### collectComponents
+### collectComponents and collectComponents'

 Extracts a selection of components from a Haskell [package set](#package-set).

-This can be used to filter out all test suites or benchmarks of your project, so that they can be built in Hydra (see check if you waht to run the tests as well as build them).
+This can be used to filter out all test suites or benchmarks of your project, so that they can be built in Hydra (see check if you want to run the tests as well as build them).

+`collectComponents'` is an alias of `collectComponents` without predicate for filtering.

 ```
 collectComponents =
     group: packageSel: haskellPackages: ...
+collectComponents' = group: collectComponents (_: true)
 ```